NaveBlander/Food-Warehouse-Management-System/README.md

       volunteer Yoav limited_driver 10 5 2
       volunteer Alon driver 8 3

-3. **Interacting with the Program:**:
-     ```bash
-    After starting the simulation, you can enter commands to place orders, check order statuses, and perform simulation steps.
+3. **Interacting with the Program:**: After starting the simulation, you can enter commands to place orders, check order statuses, and perform simulation steps.
 You can take a look at the assignment guidelines for a detailed description of available commands and their usage.

 ## Authors
 - Nave Blander